 In previous editions Chambers UK notes, "he is exceptionally good with clients and very thorough."
 They have reported that he is "a talented junior barrister who focuses on family law.
 Has a diverse practice incorporating public and private law care work as well as divorce and financial disputes.
 "He is very, very professional, measured, pragmatic and thorough."
 "He is so responsive and the clients love him.
 He does a really fantastic job."

 Gareth is listed by The Legal 500 2021 as a "Leading Junior" in Child Law (Public and Private) and that he is "Excellent in both children matters and financial remedy cases."

-In 2015 Gareth was appointed as a Deputy District Judge of the Family and County Court and he sits in the various court centres of South Wales.
+In October 2020 he was appointed a Recorder of the Family Court.
+He sits in the various court centres of South Wales.
 Gareth is authorised to sit in both private and public children matters.

 Gareth has a wide experience of family practice and routinely deals with complex and/or acrimonious private law children applications, including cases involving allegations of sexual assault or domestic violence.
 Gareth has also represented clients in a number of international and internal relocation cases.